-TD Ameritrade delivers $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
-This outstanding all-around experience makes TD Ameritrade our top overall broker in 2021.
+TD Ameritrade delivers $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners and reliable customer service.
+This outstanding all-around experience makes TD Ameritrade one of our top overall brokers in 2022.

-- TD Ameritrade is our top pick for beginners in 2021, thanks to industry-leading education and research, an easy to use website, and a separate mobile app built specifically for everyday investors.
+- TD Ameritrade is one of our top picks for beginners in 2022, thanks to industry-leading education and research, an easy-to-use website and a separate mobile app built specifically for everyday investors.

-- As a technology and artificial intelligence (AI) leader, customers can access their TD Ameritrade accounts everywhere, from Alexa to Facebook, Twitter, Apple Messages, Android Auto, and Apple CarPlay.
+- As a technology and artificial intelligence (AI) leader, TD Ameritrade allows customers to access their accounts everywhere, including Twitter, Alexa, Facebook and Apple Messages.

 |Commissions & Fees|